 A slot payline is a pattern on the reels where the winning combination occurs.
 Payline in slots can be straight or zig-zag.
 The list of winning patterns for a given slot is found on its paytable.

-The classic slots have a single horizontal line with one direction from left to right.
+The classic slots among UK and US online casinos have a single horizontal line with one direction from left to right.
 Modern slot machines have evolved to numerous paylines with varying prizes to break away from the boredom of the classic game.
 There are now vertical paylines, zigzag, diagonal, and all sorts of patterns.
 But regardless of the shape, you will come across two major types of slot paylines.
 We shall discuss each class for a better understanding of the game.

 In simple terms, a fixed payline is an all-or-nothing game.
 You have to place a bet on all paylines before spinning the reels.
 The game distributes your bet across all paylines.
 So, if you place a one-dollar bet on a 10-payline online slot, you will be betting ten cents on each winning combination.